 They have a variety of juices, appetizers, brunch items, lunch plates, desserts, and even some classic brunch drinks like a good old mimosa.

 The enchilada stack is by far one of the best items on the menu along with their watermelon cooler that is perfect for those hot Texas summers.
-(Aka a real summer vacation spot in the US.)
+(Aka a real summer vacation in the US.)

 Explore the Dallas Farmers Market (Seasonal)